-Cardholders must report lost or stolen OneCard ID as soon as possible to the OneCard Office, located in Hines Hall, room 120, (336) 334-7114, or to University Police Department.
+Cardholders must report lost or stolen OneCard ID as soon as possible to the OneCard Office, located in the Aggie Dome (336) 334-7114, or to University Police Department.
 There is a \$25 replacement fee for lost or damaged card due to negligence.